open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

   - `prefix_separator`(default=`-`): Set a separator between logstash_prefix and date.
   - `date_format`(default=`%Y.%m.%d`): Time format (based on strftime) to generate the second part of the Index name.
 - `pipeline` (optional): Optional [Ingest pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/current/ingest.html) ID used for processing documents published by the exporter.
+- `batcher`: Exporter batching settings
+  - `min_size_items` (default=125): Minimum number of documents in the buffer to trigger a flush immediately.
+  - `max_size_items` (default=0): Maximum number of documents in a request.
+In practice, the number of documents in a request may exceed MaxDocuments if the request cannot be split into smaller ones.
+  - `flush_timeout` (default=30s): Max age of a document in the buffer.
+A flush will happen regardless of the size of content in buffer.
 - `flush`: Event bulk indexer buffer flush settings
   - `bytes` (DEPRECATED, use `flush.min_documents` instead): Write buffer flush size limit.
 WARNING: This configuration is ignored.
-  - `min_documents` (default=125): Minimum number of documents in the buffer to trigger a flush immediately.
-  - `max_documents` (default=0): Maximum number of documents in a request.
-In practice, the number of documents in a request may exceed MaxDocuments if the request cannot be split into smaller ones.
-  - `interval` (default=30s): Max age of a document in the buffer.
+  - `interval` (DEPRECATED, use `batcher.flush_timeout` instead): Max age of a document in the buffer.
 A flush will happen regardless of the size of content in buffer.
+WARNING: This configuration is ignored.
 - `retry`: Elasticsearch bulk request retry settings
   - `enabled` (default=true): Enable/Disable request retry on error.
 Failed requests are retried with exponential backoff.
   - `max_requests` (default=3): Number of HTTP request retries.